UoM-Data-Science-Platforms/gm-sde/README.md

 There are certain things that may exist in the data that would be useful to several research groups.
 These should be prioritised when initially examining the data.

-- Hospital admissions
+- To what extent we have hospital admission data
+  - How many trusts across GM provide it
+  - How complete is the data
+  - What sort of data is captured
+- Linked datasets.
+I.e. to what extent the following is available:
   - HES data
   - Mortality data
 - COVID-19 specific stuff e.g.
   - GP diagnoses
   - RNA testing
   - Vulnerable patient flag
+- Completeness and accuracy of demographic data.
+In particular ethnicity will be of interest due to the apparent increased risk of COVID-19 among BAME people.

+### More specific questions

+There are other things that individual research groups have enquired about.
+This list is not exhaustive but is a starting point for further investigation

-- National audit data for covid19 - e.g. ICNARC
+- Whether national audit data for covid19 - e.g. ICNARC could be linked or already is
-- Ethnicity
+- Is there a way to link parents and children
+- How much child / young person data is available – does there appear to be useable social / community services information, and are there any particular restrictions on data relating to children?
+- Is disability / SEND data present for young people?
+-	How complete is mental health data (especially CAMHS for young people), and is it clear which providers have been used for MH services?

 ## Process